apache/paimon/docs/content/docs/how-to/writing-tables.md

 5. not-matched-by-source-condition cannot use source table's columns to construct condition expression.

 {{< hint warning >}}
 1. source-alias cannot be duplicated with existed table name.
-If you use --using-query or --using-ddl, source-alias must be specified.
-If you use --using-ddl, source-alias should be equal to the table name in "CREATE TABLE table-name".
+If you use --using-ddl, source-alias must be specified and equal to the table name in "CREATE" statement.
-2. source-location must be specified if the source table is not in the same place as target table.
+2. If the source table is not in the same place as target table, the source-table-name or the source-alias should be qualified (database.table or catalog.database.table if in different catalog).
-Format: catalog.database
 3. At least one merge action must be specified.
 4. If both matched-upsert and matched-delete actions are present, their conditions must both be present too (same to not-matched-by-source-upsert and not-matched-by-source-delete).
 Otherwise, all conditions are optional.